evancastillo/weather/README.md

 * After you search for a city, the city will be saved in localstorage so you can click on the city in the list and be brought back to that forecast.

-1. You can click on the city to pull the resutls again.
+1. You can click on the city to pull the results again.
+2. Refreshing the page will not clear the results.
-2. You can clear the search history using the "clear history" button.
+3. You can clear the search history using the "clear history" button.